slotbox/slotbox-cli/README.md

 `slotbox deploy`

-Slotbox enforces the use of Github repos to ensure that funders can always scrutinise the code in which they are investing.
+Slotbox enforces the use of public Github repos to ensure that funders can always scrutinise the code in which they are investing.
 Therefore deployment is done by the Slotbox API rather a `git push`.

 ## Unsupported commands